Grooming courses

 I have a young girl who has been doing work placement with me for about 2 yrs now.
 She does a few hours 2 days a week, school 2 days a week and is supposed to be at a TAFE course 1 day a week.
 Instead she is doing the basic grooming course via correspondence with the Australian School of Pet Care Studies.

-As is usual, this course has focused on hair types and specific breeds (no cross breeds ), tools and skin conditions.
+As is usual, this course has focused on hair types and specific breeds (no cross breeds silent ), tools and skin conditions.
 With the course being via correspondence Michelle has been able to plod through it at home on the internet and get the hands on experience with me, allowing me to show her a few different ways to clip and scissor, rather than be stuck with the courses particular style.
 Although the course hasn't yet touched on any clipping or scissoring.

 One thing the course has brought up so far is genetics.
 It was so involved and intense that poor Michelle freaked out thinking this was a major part of dog grooming.
 After i read the literature in the module even i was completely confused and baffled.
 It really went in depth about how genetics affects hair colour and type.
 In my view this was a complete waste of time, especially in a BASIC dog grooming course!